mtkluc/Project1/README.md

 •	Lower wind speeds (below 4 m/s) show negligible effects on delays, indicating that flight operations remain largely unaffected by mild winds
 ![hypothesis_1](https://github.com/user-attachments/assets/8f2dbc0a-de5b-4d72-8227-a0e373a159d1)
 # Implications:
-     Airlines and airports should closely monitor wind speed forecasts, especially when speeds exceed 5 m/s, as this is associated with higher chances of delays or cancellations.
+- Airlines and airports should closely monitor wind speed forecasts, especially when speeds exceed 5 m/s, as this is associated with higher chances of delays or cancellations.
 Contingency plans, such as rescheduling or rerouting flights, can help mitigate the operational impact of high winds.

 # 3. Precipitation's Influence on Delays:
 •	The second hypothesis examined precipitation and its relationship with flight delays/cancellations.
 The scatter plot indicates very little to no correlation between precipitation and the chances of delays in the observed data.
 This could suggest that while precipitation (e.g., rain) may disrupt ground operations or cause delays in specific cases, it is not a dominant factor for widespread flight cancellations or delays across these airports.
 ![hypothesis_2](https://github.com/user-attachments/assets/15e12468-0677-46dc-8cd6-79422ea2f6d9)
 # Implications:
-      Despite precipitation's potential to disrupt airport operations, its limited influence on delays in this dataset suggests that airports have established effective management practices for dealing with rain or other precipitation.
+- Despite precipitation's potential to disrupt airport operations, its limited influence on delays in this dataset suggests that airports have established effective management practices for dealing with rain or other precipitation.
 However, airports should still be vigilant, especially in regions prone to more severe weather (e.g., snow or hail), which could have a greater impact than rain alone.

 # 4. Temperature's Impact on Flight Delays/Cancellations:
 •	The third hypothesis analyzed the relationship between temperature and the likelihood of delays.
 Similar to wind speed, there seems to be a relationship between higher temperatures and increased delays or cancellations, particularly when temperatures reach the 16°C range.
 The spread of data suggests that temperature extremes (whether too low or too high) may cause operational challenges leading to delays.
 ![hypothesis_3](https://github.com/user-attachments/assets/ebc5cf9e-7e60-4f1e-8df1-64564f28ee6e)
 # Implications:
-     As temperatures rise, particularly in summer months, airlines should prepare for potential delays or equipment challenges.
+- As temperatures rise, particularly in summer months, airlines should prepare for potential delays or equipment challenges.
 Ground delays due to heat may cause significant logistical issues, requiring adequate planning for fuel management and passenger comfort.
-     The findings reinforce the need for more granular predictive models to forecast delays based on weather.
+- The findings reinforce the need for more granular predictive models to forecast delays based on weather.
 By integrating precise weather data with operational metrics, airlines can improve resource allocation, minimize delays, and enhance the passenger experience during disruptive weather events.
-# In summary,
+# Summary
 wind speed and temperature are the most influential weather factors affecting flight delays and cancellations.
 Precipitation appears to have a limited effect in this dataset, but further analysis with more diverse weather conditions might reveal a different relationship.
 Seasonal planning and operational flexibility will be key for mitigating the impact of weather on flight operations.

 ##